AnteDante/windbg-cheatsheet/README.md

 command - built in command functions
 .command - meta commands
-!command - extension comands coming from dll's, typicali in form dll!command but some dlls are preloaded.
+!command - extension comands coming from dll's, typically in form dll!command but some dlls are preloaded and can be omitted.

 | Command   | Description |
 | --------- | ----------- |